FusionAuth/fusionauth-site/site/_posts/2021-12-06-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/configure-oidc-generic-client-settings-start.png" alt="Configure the OpenID Connect Generic Client." class="img-fluid" figure=false %}

 Go back to the FusionAuth screen and copy the "Client Id" and "Client Secret" from the popup window (you might have to scroll down a bit).

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/application-view-client-id-client-secret.png" alt="Finding the Client Id and Client Secret." class="img-fluid" figure=false %}

 Now, flip back to the WordPress plugin configuration screen and begin entering values.

 * Paste the values "Client Id" and "Client Secret" fields in the configuration form.

 * Put `openid` in the "OpenID Scope" field.

-* In the "Login Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/authorize`.
-In our case, it will be `http://localhost:9011/oauth2/authorize`.
+* In the "Login Endpoint URL" field, put *`<your-fusionauth-domain>/oauth2/authorize`*.
+  <br>In our case, it will be: `http://localhost:9011/oauth2/authorize`

-* In the "Userinfo Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/userinfo`.
-However since we're running in a Docker container, WordPress can't reach FusionAuth through `localhost`, so the URL should be `http://fusionauth:9011/oauth2/userinfo`.
-Docker is taking care of the local DNS resolution.
+* In the "Userinfo Endpoint URL" field, put *`<your-fusionauth-domain>/oauth2/userinfo`*.
+However since we're running in a Docker container, WordPress can't reach FusionAuth through *`localhost`*, so the URL should be: `http://fusionauth:9011/oauth2/userinfo`

+{% include _callout-tip.liquid content= "Docker is taking care of the local DNS resolution.
+Inside the Docker network `service names` will be available as `domain names`.
+Therefore `fusionauth` can be used in the URL for the communication between the `FusionAuth` instance and Wordpress as they both are in the same Docker network." %}

 * In the "Token Validation Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/token`.
-In our case, it should be `http://localhost:9011/oauth2/token` .
-In our case, for the same reason, it will be `http://fusionauth:9011/oauth2/token`.
+  <br>In our case, for the same reason, it will be: `http://fusionauth:9011/oauth2/token`

 * In the "End Session Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/logout`.
-In our case, it will be `http://localhost:9011/oauth2/logout`.
+  <br>In our case, it will be: `http://localhost:9011/oauth2/logout`

 * Check "Disable SSL Verify" since none of our docker instances are running HTTPS.

 * Change the "Identity Key" and "Nickname Key" values to `sub`.
 This is what WordPress will use as Ids internally.

 * Change the "Display Name Formatting" to `{email}`.
 This is what will be displayed to the user in the WordPress admin screen.

 * Check "Link Existing Users" if users in your local WordPress database have the same emails as users in your FusionAuth database; otherwise you'll see an error when those users try to log in.

 Note that the "Authorize Endpoint" need not be changed since that will be opened in the browser.
 As mentioned above, for URLs like the "Token Validation Endpoint URL", if you are using Docker, you will need to use a docker resolvable hostname like `fusionauth`.
-If you're not using Docker, you should keep all the URLs pointed at `localhost`.
+If you are not using Docker, you should keep all the URLs pointed at `localhost`.

 Finally click on the "Save Changes" button.
-Here's what a filled out form will look like after you have filled it out:
+Here's what a filled out form will look like after you've filled it out:

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/configure-oidc-generic-client-settings-saved.png" alt="Final plugin configuration." class="img-fluid" figure=false %}

 ## Testing

 To test the whole login flow, log out of the WordPress dashboard or use an incognito window.
-Navigate to the WordPress login page: `http://localhost:8030/wp-login.php`.
-You should see a "Login with OpenID Connect" button above the usual login fields.
+Navigate to the WordPress login page `http://localhost:8030/wp-login.php` and you should see a "Login with OpenID Connect" button above the usual login fields.

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/wordpress-login-screen.png" alt="WordPress login screen with FusionAuth login enabled." class="img-fluid" figure=false %}